alihakimtaskiran/Residental-Alarming-System/README.md

 # Residental-Alarming-System
 Consider an emergency.
-You need to activate siren for warning peoples.
+You need to activate siren for warning people.
 Residental alarming system is idel for that.
 You can quickly activate the alarm by accessing website of the ESP8266.
 Also, you can apply port fordwarding.
 Thereby, you can easily warn residents from all over the world.
 <br>
 <img src="https://github.com/alihakimtaskiran/Residental-Alarming-System/raw/671e92de24adff87f169907fa337890fd4319d48/device.png">
 <h2> Assembling</h2>